Lower Back Pain Research

 The spinal manipulative techniques (SMT) are more effective in managing chronic low back pain than bed rest, pain killers and massage, with six out of eight trials supporting this evidence.

-More importantly, the combination of SMT and specific exercises has increasing support in managing low back pain.
+More importantly, the combination of SMT and specific exercises have increased support in managing low back pain.
 Your PhysioWorks physio has the necessary skill and knowledge to provide you with optimal low back pain care.

 Real-Time Ultrasound-Guided Treatment